blat-blatnik/BeefWin32/README.md

 ## Current state

-- All the types, constants, functions, and COM classes should be working at the moment (I've only tested a few).
+- Most of the types, constants, functions, and COM classes should be working at the moment (I've only tested a few).
+- Structs that have an explicit packing size are currently not packed (waiting on [#1339](https://github.com/beefytech/Beef/issues/1339) and [#1340](https://github.com/beefytech/Beef/issues/1340) for that).
 - DirectInput API is not present in the win32 metadata at all - Microsoft is trying to kill DI.
 I still plan to add manual bindings to it.
 - All the generated code is placed into a single static class - `Win32`.
 I might decide to group them in some other way later.
 - Some types had name conflicts.
 When that happens, I rename one of them `XYZ -> XYZ_ALT` or `XyzAbc -> XyzAbcAlt`.